Adolescent idiopathic scoliosis: CHD7

-The authors believed that the decrease of functional CHD7 protein during the growth spurt that occurs during adolescence predisposed the individuals to their spinal deformity by disrupting normal growth patterns and turning them abnormal.
+The authors believed that the decrease of functional CHD7 protein during the growth spurt that occurs during adolescence predisposed the individuals to their spinal curvature by disrupting normal growth patterns and turning them abnormal.

 PAX1

 In a study done in 2015, evidence was found for a sex-linked genetic cause of AIS; by performing a genomewide association study on more than 3,000 "idiopathic scoliosis" patients, the authors found that SNPs in the 20p11.2 locus (specifically those located in the PAX1 gene) were associated with a higher chance of developing adolescent scoliosis, moreover, these genetic variants were shown to increase the risk of AIS significantly for women, while barely doing the same for men.
 They also found that the same genetic variants that increased the risk of AIS also reduced the risk of early-onset hair loss in the participants involved in the study.

 LBX1

-A Japanese study done in 2011 found an SNP associated with an increased risk of developing adolescent idiopathic scoliosis.
-Another study (Chinese) done in 2012 supported this same idea.
+A Japanese study in 2011 found an SNP associated with an increased risk of developing adolescent idiopathic scoliosis.
+A Chinese study undertaken in 2012 also further supported this finding.

-The SNP in question is called rs11190870.
+The SNP investigated in both studies is called rs11190870.
 This SNP was located in an area 75 kb 3' of the LBX1 gene, an intergenic area that also happened to be close to a separate gene called FLJ41350.

-The authors of a separate Japanese study (done in 2015) created animal models relating to the gene, said animal models consisted of zebrafishes which were made to have overexpression of the three Lbx1 genes, this overexpression was found to cause early-onset scoliosis in the zebrafish used for the study.
+The authors of a separate Japanese study, undertaken in 2015, created animal models relating to the gene, said animal models consisted of zebrafishes which were made to have overexpression of the three Lbx1 genes, this overexpression was found to cause early-onset scoliosis in the zebrafish used for the study.

-A 2021 Chinese study found another SNP (rs1322330) in the gene that was associated with the condition.
+A 2021 Chinese study found another SNP (rs1322330) in the gene associated with the condition.
 Participants included 1,980 AIS patients and 2,499 healthy control subjects, all patients and control subjects were of Han Chinese ancestry.
 "A" was the risk allele for the condition.